 MOVE command are identical to those of the

 FETCH command; refer to FETCH for details on syntax and usage.

 MOVE command returns a command tag of the form

 count is the number of rows that a

 FETCH command with the same parameters would have returned (possibly zero).

 BEGIN WORK; DECLARE liahona CURSOR FOR SELECT * FROM films; -- Skip the first 5 rows: MOVE FORWARD 5 IN liahona; MOVE 5 -- Fetch the 6th row from the cursor liahona: FETCH 1 FROM liahona; code | title | did | date_prod | kind | len -------+--------+-----+------------+--------+------- P_303 | 48 Hrs | 103 | 1982-10-22 | Action | 01:37 (1 row) -- Close the cursor liahona and end the transaction: CLOSE liahona; COMMIT WORK;

 There is no

-MOVE statement in
+MOVE statement in the SQL standard.

 If you see anything in the documentation that is not correct, does not match your experience with the particular feature or requires further clarification, please use this form to report a documentation issue.